qtumproject/qtum-itds/pos/technical pos mining protocol.md

 difficulty: half of the minimum PoS difficulty
 reward: 4 coins
 block hash: sha256(nVersion << hashPrevblock << hashMerkleRoot << nTime << nBits << nNonce)
-signature: a valid signature of the block hash matching the public key in stakeVout.script
+signature: a valid signature of the block hash matching the public key in stakeVout.script.
+Signature should be included in the hash but set to 0
 coinbaseFlags: block height
+prevoutStake.txid = prevout.hash
+prevoutStake.n = prevout.n
+nStakeTime = txPrev.nTime

 Notes:

 * The genesis block's stake modifier is 0.
 * Block hash may be slightly different with needed EVM support fields
+* Kernel hash is referred to as "hashProof" in Qtum code
+* Instead of kernel.cpp, it is pos.cpp in Qtum
+* Block reward might be different with our final parameters, but the important thing is that the PoS block reward is constant

 ## References